Has Hlai grammar: One

+Ten

-F. There are two words ("fuet" and "bun") that are used for the place value of "ten," but each word has its usage.
+There are two words ("fuet" and "bun") that are used for the place value of "ten," but each word has its usage.

 First, "fuet" is used for the number ten when counting.

 "Bun" does not need to go with a classifier to modify a noun.
 However, if the word "bun" does go with a classifier to modify a noun, the only two classifiers that can be used are "hom" and "lang"; but when "lang" is used with people, "bun" cannot be used.